 Storage for systems has moved from sizeable rotating disk drives (HDDs) to smaller and faster drives that fit into almost any form factor.
 Over the past 10-20 years, popular sizes have been the 2.5" and 3.5" HDDs, which fit into a wide array of servers and storage appliances.
-The Solid State Drive (SSD) has become the most popular storage device for high-powered data center servers down to workstations and laptops.
+The Solid State Drive (SSD) has become the most popular storage device for high-powered data center servers, workstations, and laptops.
 With a current storage capacity in the Petabyte (PB) range per server, the SSD has become the device of choice due to data storage and retrieval speed and the lower power consumption of solid-state technology.
-However, a 2.5" or 3.5" device will not physically fit in a number of the new types of servers that are used today.
-SSD form factors were originally developed to replace HDDs within the server.
+However, a 2.5" or 3.5" device will not physically fit in many of the new types of servers used today.
+SSD form factors were initially developed to replace HDDs within the server.
 This led to inefficient designs, which were forced into a form factor that had detrimental effects on the critical airflow design within the server.

-A storage device that is used within a server needs to fit within an "envelop," which will be limited by the following constraints:
+A storage device that is used within a server needs to fit within an "envelope," which will be limited by the following constraints:

-1. Physical Size: Since servers are designed for different environments requiring different physical sizes, the storage device needs to fit within the server dimensions allocated for this function.
+1. Physical Size: Since servers are designed for different environments requiring different physical sizes, the storage device must fit within the server dimensions allocated for this function.
 Various form factors have been used for storage over time.
 However, new generations of servers, which are smaller than before that may be installed at the edge, require smaller form factor storage.
 The most common shape is a "stick," also referred to as a "ruler."
-These devices are designed to connect via a PCI-E connector, utilizing the latest PCI-E technology and specifications.
+These devices are designed to connect via a PCIe connector, utilizing the latest PCIe technology and specifications.

 2. Thermal Limits: The CPUs and GPUs in a server continue to produce more heat than the rest of the components.
 Therefore, the mechanical design of a system is critical in allowing cooling air to reach the CPUs and GPUs with no obstructions.
-Supermicro systems such as the SuperStorage product line are designed to operate at maximum performance, which will generate more heat than a lightly used system.
-For this reason, innovative designs are used for maximum airflow.
+Supermicro systems such as the SuperStorage product line are designed to operate at the design maximum for every component.
+With this increase in component utilization, record-breaking performance can be achieved, but at the cost of generating more heat than a lightly used system.
+For this reason, innovative thermal designs are used for maximum airflow.